This is just nice. Somebody sent it to me; you’ll like it.

 the nomination with the highest TV ratings of

-in modern US history, according to the Hollywood
+any acceptance speech in modern US history, according to the Hollywood

 Reporter: